Brian Kennett

-Daddy-pedia time; Onglet is also known as hanger steak or butcher’s steak.
-It is prized for its flavour.
-A surprise for me is that it actually comes from the diaphragm.
-I must get this added to my arm Tattoo.
-It is cut from the plate or upper belly.
 I love the butcher’s steak story because butchers would often keep it for themselves rather than offer it for sale.
-The rationale is because Joe Public believe this to be a throwaway piece of meat, but actually, as we found out today, it is one of the most tender and absolutely super-flavourful cuts of meat ever.
+The rationale is that Joe Public believes this to be a throwaway piece of meat, but actually, as we found out today, it is one of the most tender and absolutely super-flavorful cuts of meat ever.

 Back to the cooking and prepping.
-I absolutely do recommend asking a major favour of your butcher to trim out our friend the gristle piece as that is one ball-ache piece of butchery.
+I absolutely do recommend asking a major favor of your butcher to trim out our friend the gristle piece as that is one ball-ache piece of butchery.
 If you go for butchering it yourself, please make sure your paring knife is super-sharp.
+It took me about 30 minutes to get the Onglet from this;

 Home-Made Chimichurri Sauce